www.animallaw.info

 Share |

-New York uses the exact language of the Bald and Golden Eagle Protection Act.
-In the state of New York, it is illegal to "knowingly or with wanton disregard for the consequences" take, transport or engage in any form of commerce of bald eagles or bald eagle parts, without a valid permit.
-For discussion of federal Eagle Act, see Detailed Discussion.
+Summary: New York makes it illegal to "knowingly or with wanton disregard for the consequences" take, transport, possess, or engage in commerce of bald eagles or their parts without a valid permit.
+This incorporates the exact language of the federal act.

 It shall be unlawful to knowingly or with wanton disregard for the consequences of this act to take, possess, sell, purchase, barter, offer to sell, purchase or barter, transport, export or import, at any time or in any manner, any bald eagle commonly known as the American eagle, or any golden eagle, alive or dead, or any part, nest, or egg thereof of the foregoing eagles without a permit from a lawful authority.